-- Welcome to the Ask, Care, Escort Suicide Intervention Course.
-My name is and I will be your trainer for ACE-SI. - 2.
-Review housekeeping and ground rules for the training. - Speak with me (or another trainer, if available) if you need to step away from the training for any reason. - If you need to talk about a specific situation or person you believe needs help, talk to a trainer. - We can put you in touch with a Behavioral Health Provider who is on call during this training if you would like to talk a professional. - We have a "parking lot" where we can post ideas, questions, comments, and concerns about the training.
+- Welcome to the Ask, Care, Escort Suicide Intervention Tier 2 Course.
+My name is and I will be your trainer. - Congratulations on your selection to attend this training. - 2.
+Review housekeeping and ground rules for the training. - Speak with me (or another trainer, if available) if you need to step away from the training for any reason. - If you need to talk about a specific situation or person you believe needs help, talk to a trainer. - We can put you in touch with a Behavioral Health Provider who is on call during this training if you would like to talk a professional.

+We can use a "parking lot" where we can post ideas, questions, comments, and concerns about the training.
 We will revisit them periodically to make sure all questions are addressed prior to the end of training.

-[NOTE: Describe the "parking lot" to participants.
-For more information about "parking lots," please see Appendix C]
+[NOTE: For more information about "parking lots," please reference Appendix C.]